shawntmeyer/AVDClientKiosk/source/RemoteDesktopClient/README.md

 #### Shell Launcher

-When the `RemoteDesktopClientShell` parameter is selected on any operating system, the default user shell (explorer.exe) is replaced with the [Remote Desktop client](https://learn.microsoft.com/en-us/azure/virtual-desktop/users/connect-remote-desktop-client?tabs=windows) using the [Shell Launcher CSP](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/customize/shell-launcher).
+When the `ClientShell` parameter is selected on any operating system, the default user shell (explorer.exe) is replaced with the [Remote Desktop client](https://learn.microsoft.com/en-us/azure/virtual-desktop/users/connect-remote-desktop-client?tabs=windows) using the [Shell Launcher CSP](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/customize/shell-launcher).

 The user interface experience is shown in the video and figure below.
 Click on the first screenshot below to open the video on Youtube.